oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 5. You can view the Administration Portal in multiple languages.
 The default selection will be chosen based on the locale settings of your web browser.
 If you would like to view the Administration Portal in a language other than the default, select your preferred language from the list.
 6. Click **Login**.

-Result
+*Result*'

 You have logged into the Administration Portal.

 #### ⁠1.3.7.
 Removing the Red Hat Enterprise Virtualization Manager

-Summary
+*Summary*'

-You can use the `engine-cleanup` command to remove specific components or all components of the Red Hat Enterprise Virtualization Manager.
+You can use the `engine-cleanup` command to remove specific components or all components of the Red Hat Enterprise Virtualization Manager. ⁠

-⁠

 **Procedure 1.6.
 Removing the Red Hat Enterprise Virtualization Manager**